jbannick/hellokata-java/src/modules/hellomodulesusingnonmodlib/README.md

-This modularized app uses a single non-modularized library.
+This modularized app uses a single non-modularized library, which is contained in a single JAR file.

 That library is the eventbus library, used to publish and subscribe to messages.